 You’ll probably be tired from the journey to get to Siem Reap so relax by the pool for a couple hours after breakfast.
 (Most hotels, guesthouses, and hostels have a pool in Siem Reap.)

 When you’re ready, explore Pub Street, do some shopping and catch brunch at Easy Speaking: located in the heart of it all.
 They serve a bomb breakfast from 7-12, perfect food to cure a hangover.
-They also offer Cambodian barbecue where you choose your meats and sauces and Cambodian favorites.
-They also offer western foods such as burgers, salads and a large pasta selection that you can create yourself.
+They also offer Cambodian barbecue where you choose your meats and sauces.
+Western foods is also offered.
 A full page of desserts and a drink menu to match.
-It’s a bit more expensive than most but your paying for the location and vibes.
+Your paying for the location and vibes.
 Perfect place to people watch and enjoy the all day happy hour!

 Pub Street has a lot of restaurants to choose from.
 If you want something more cost effective but not sacrifice taste, eat at Khmer Taste.
 Located on a street perpendicular to Pub Street, it has a large menu with a variety of options like curries, western food, and classic Khmer dishes.
-I ate the Amok which is a classic Khmer dish, curry like with coconut milk, vegetables and your choice of beef, chicken, or fish.
-It also came with steamed rice and only cost $2.50.
+I ate the Amok which is a classic Khmer dish, curry like with coconut milk, vegetables and your protein with steamed rice.
+It only cost $2.50.

 Dance the night away at Temple Bar.
 If the dance floor is too loud for you, head to the rooftop to listen to live music and a DJ that will play any request in between sets.